itsschwer/gateways/README.md

 ### Balancing
 Each Gateway is one-way only, and requires that the player first travels to the desired location to capture the destination then travel to where they wish to place the Gateway.

-Furthermore, custom Gateway requires a Dragon's Breath and a Lodestone (which require Netherite), meaning that creating a custom Gateway is:
+Furthermore, each Gateway requires a Dragon's Breath and a Lodestone (which requires Netherite), meaning that creating custom Gateways is:
 1. A late-game quality-of-life feature
 2. Relatively expensive
     - An Ender Dragon needs to be spawned to obtain Dragon's Breath.